Child Day Care

 For further information contact Rebecca Kennedy at 828-287-6268.

-There are two Income Limits for Subsidized Child Care Services.
-Children ages 0-5 and all children with special needs must meet a houselhold income limits of 200% or below of the Federal Poverty Level.
-Children ages 6-12, with no special needs must meet an household income limit of 133% or below of the Federal Proverty Level
+The initial maximum income eligibility limits for Subsidized Child Care Assistance changed on July 1, 2019.
+Children ages 0-5 and all children with special needs must meet a houselhold income limit of 200% or below of the Federal Poverty Level.
+Children ages 6-12, with no special needs, must meet an household income limit of 133% or below of the Federal Proverty Level.
+When a family has an increase in income while receiving Subsidized Child Care Assistance for all childre ages 0-12, the 85% State Median income (SMI) or below must be met.
+During your certification period, if your income increased above the 85% SMI limit for your family size, please report the increase to your child care worker.
+Click on the link below to see the chart.